blobaa/bba-did-method-handler-ts/README.md

 ### deactivateDID

 The `deactivateDID` function lets you deactivate a DID.
-It provides the following interface:
+It has the following signature:

 ````typescript